Leak suspect yearned to join military but then regretted it

 It was during the pandemic that Teixeira developed a close relationship with other members of a chat room on the social media platform Discord, where members of the group have said the leaks showed up.
 The chat app is used by video gamers and others to connect online.

 A member of the Discord chat group spoke to AP about the conversations, but declined to give his name, citing concerns for his personal safety.
-The group, called “Thug Shaker Central,” drew people who talked about their favorite types of guns and shared memes and jokes, the person told the AP.
+The group, called “Thug Shaker Central,” drew people who talked about their favorite types of guns and shared memes and jokes, some of them racist and anti-Semitic, the person told the AP.

 The group also included a running discussion about Russia’s invasion of Ukraine.
 For months, a member nicknamed “the O.G.” posted reams of classified material, said the Discord member who confirmed that O.G. was Teixeira.